mrcmatuszak/sensor_statistics/readme.md

 - reads all paths from given directory, ignoring subdirectories and non-csv files
 - reads files by line in chunks and create stream of it
 - converts each line into [Reading](./app/src/main/scala/sensors/reading.scala).
-Reading is a trait with two subclasses representing ValidReading and InvalidReading
+Reading is a trait with two subclasses representing [ValidReading](./app/src/main/scala/sensors/reading.scala) and [InvalidReading](./app/src/main/scala/sensors/reading.scala)
-- in next step, stream is 'folded' into accumulator which holds information about state of read data.
+- in next step, stream is 'folded' into [Accumulator](./app/src/main/scala/sensors/sensors.scala) which holds information about state of read data.
 It keeps track of origin paths and mapping between sensor nad sensor's observation.
-SensorObservation is simple case class with count of invalid/valid reads, total sum for calculating average and global min/max for given sensor
+[SensorObservation](./app/src/main/scala/sensors/sensors.scala) is simple case class with count of invalid/valid reads, total sum for calculating average and global min/max for given sensor.

   Using accumulator makes stream space efficient because it depends only on number of sensors and not the number of files or measurements
 - last step creates Report based on accumulated raw statistics